Raunaq98/Support-Vector-Machines-SVM-/README.md

               the hyperplane    = currectly classified
-            - The datapoint is on the wrong side of the margin and the opposite side of the hyperplane    = incorrect classification
+            - The datapoint is on the wrong side of the margin and the opposite side of the hyperplane    = incorrect classification **Now all the points on the wrong side of the margin as well as on the margin are now considered as support vectors.**

 Support Vector Classifiers   =    Maximal Margin Classifiers +  B
                                     wheree, B is the misclassification budget.

               sum of distancees of points on wrong side of margin < B

 In R, we us Cost C which is inversely related to Budget B.    **C = 1/B**

+              C is small  =   wide margins    =     high misclassification C is large  =   narrow margins  =     low misclassification

+***Support Vector Classifiers work only in the case when the points can be linearly separated.***